 The Shenton Way/Tanjong Pagar district has always been the financial and commercial centre of the city.
-Though, historically favoured by global businesses in the shipping and finance industry, a research report by property services firm Colliers International, rated Tanjong Pagar as being the top location in Singapore, among Asia’s top commercial real estate locations for technology, media and telecommunications (TMT) occupiers.
-The area has many skyscrapers including multiple Grade A office buildings, such as AXA Tower and Capital Tower.
+Though historically favoured by global businesses in the shipping and finance industries, a research report by property services firm Colliers International rated Tanjong Pagar as being the top location in Singapore among Asia’s top commercial real estate locations for technology, media, and telecommunications (TMT) occupiers.
+The area has many skyscrapers, including multiple Grade A office buildings, such as AXA Tower and Capital Tower.
 Perhaps the fact that the Monetary Authority of Singapore (MAS) has its office in the Tanjong Pagar/Shenton Way district bears the best testament to the importance of the location as a hub for trade.

 Tanjong Pagar’s unparalleled connectivity makes it easy and convenient for one to enter the Central Business District (CBD) through the multiple MRT stations traversing the East-West Line (EWL), North South Line (NSL), North East Line (NEL) and the Circle Line (CCL).
-Moreover, there are over 50 bus services connecting from Tanjong Pagar to the rest of the other parts of Singapore.
-For motorist, three main expressways, namely the Ayer Rajah Expressway (AYE), Central Expressway (CTE) and Marina Costal Expressway (MCE) connects residents from the west, north and east respectively to Tanjong Pagar.
+Moreover, there are over 50 bus services connecting Tanjong Pagar to the rest of the other parts of Singapore.
+For motorists, three main expressways, namely the Ayer Rajah Expressway (AYE), Central Expressway (CTE) and Marina Costal Expressway (MCE) connect residents from the west, north and east. respectively, to Tanjong Pagar.

 The late Mr Lee Kuan Yew had a vision of a home-owing society through which many families could have a tangible stake in the nation.
-The ensuing policy led to Singapore achieving one of the highest home ownership in the world at around 91%.
-Of which, roughly 80% of the population lives in subsidised flats built by the Housing Development Board (HDB).
+The ensuing policy led to Singapore achieving one of the highest home ownerships in the world at around 89%.
+Of those, roughly 78% live in public housing (HDB) flats built by the Housing Development Board (HDB).

 |Location||3 – room||4 – room||5 – room|

-Benjamin Franklin was famously quoted for the phrase “the only thing more expensive than education is ignorance”, however, he too may also agree that prime real estate is probably not that far off either.
+Benjamin Franklin was famously quoted for the phrase “the only thing more expensive than education is ignorance”.
+However, he too may have agreed that prime real estate is probably not that far off either.

-Perhaps as a reflection of the high land costs, there is only one MOE registered educational institution in the Tanjong Pagar area, which is, Cantonment Primary school.
-It is ranked 109 out 185 for 2019.
-However, when we searched for preschools in the area, we received more (six) search hits.
-These includes PCF Sparkletots, Carpe Diem and Modern Montessori, to name a few.
+Perhaps as a reflection of the high land costs, there is only one MOE registered educational institution in the Tanjong Pagar area, which is Cantonment Primary School.
+It is ranked 109 out of 185 for 2019.
+However, when we searched for preschools in the area, we received more six hits.
+These include PCF Sparkletots, Carpe Diem, and Modern Montessori, to name a few.

-The stark contrast between the number of preschools to the number of primary or higher learning institutions in Tanjong Pagar is due to the dynamics of the populace in the area.
-The largely (non-resident) working adults give rise to a higher demand of preschools near their workplace to send their toddlers.
-Whereas, most of the lower and upper level educational intuitions are situated in largely residential enclaves.
+The stark contrast between the number of preschools and the number of primary or higher learning institutions in Tanjong Pagar is due to the dynamics of the populace in the area.
+The largely non-resident working adults give rise to a higher demand for preschools near their workplace to send their toddlers.
+While, the majority of lower and upper-level educational institutions are concentrated in purely residential enclaves.

-The proverb, “all work and no play makes Jack a dull boy”, does not resonate more closely to any other town in Singapore than Tanjong Pagar.
-After a whole day of work, Tanjong Pagar is also an ideal location to unwind in the many shopping and eateries and pubs that are nestled within.
+The proverb, “all work and no play makes Jack a dull boy”, does not resonate more closely with any other town in Singapore than Tanjong Pagar.
+After a long day of work, Tanjong Pagar is also an ideal location to unwind in the many shops, eateries, and pubs that are nestled within.

-We are blessed in Singapore to be able to indulge in a wide culinary of dishes from the various ethnicities.
-And in Tanjong Pagar, we have arguably the most delicious neighbourhood, where we are spoilt for choices from local hawker fare food from hawker centres like the Tanjong Pagar Plaza Market and Maxwell Food Centre to the many Michelin restaurants along Tanjong Pagar road and Tras street serving international inspired dishes.
+We are blessed in Singapore to be able to indulge in a wide variety of culinary dishes from various ethnicities.
+And in Tanjong Pagar, we have arguably the most delicious neighbourhood, where we are spoilt for choices, from local hawker fare food from hawker centres like the Tanjong Pagar Plaza Market and Maxwell Food Centre, to the many Michelin-starred restaurants along Tanjong Pagar Road and Tras Street serving international-inspired dishes.

-And for the folks whom want to keep up with the latest fashion or to escape the scorching weather, would surely not be disappointed by the shopping options presented in Tanjong Pagar.
-Shopping malls like Icon Village, 100 AM and the Guoco Tower offers shoppers a more unique and an international offering which are not commonly found in comparable neighborhood malls.
+And for those whom want to keep up with the latest fashion or to escape the scorching weather, they will surely not be disappointed by the shopping options presented in Tanjong Pagar.
+Shopping malls like Icon Village, 100 AM, and the Guoco Tower offer shoppers a more unique and international offering that is not commonly found in comparable neighborhood malls.

-Any individual looking to adopt an active and sporty lifestyle, would not face any difficulty in doing so at Tanjong Pagar, with the many (over 15) gyms and boutique fitness studios, conducting classes on yoga to high intensity workouts.
+Any individual looking to adopt an active and sporty lifestyle, would not face any difficulty in doing so at Tanjong Pagar, with its many (over 15) gyms and boutique fitness studios conducting classes on yoga and high-intensity workouts.

 Future: Masterplan 2019 To Concept Plan 2030

-For many years, downtown Singapore has been associated as the financial and commercial centre of the city.
-However, under the URA 2030 Concept Plan and 2019 Master Plan, the city centre is set to undergo a transformation from a mono-use which is dominated by offices to one which is more mixed use and lively after office hours.
+For many years, downtown Singapore has been associated with being the financial and commercial centre of the city.
+However, under the URA 2030 Concept Plan and 2019 Master Plan, the city centre is set to undergo a transformation from a mono-use that is dominated by offices to one that is more mixed-use and lively after office hours.

-Under the Great Southern waterfront project which is expected commence after 2030, the area around Tanjong Pagar will be transformed into a space three times the size of Marina Bay.
-Once the leases of the ports expire in 2027 and are subsequently moved to the Tuas Mega Ports, the freed-up space will give rise to more new homes making the Central Business District (CBD) area livelier and more vibrant at night.
-Newer residential and commercial districts will be built along the coastline which will stretch over 30km from the waterfront promenade that connects Labrador Park to Gardens by the Bay in Marina South.
+Under the Great Southern waterfront project, which is expected to commence after 2030, the area around Tanjong Pagar will be transformed into a space three times the size of Marina Bay.
+Once the leases of the ports expire in 2027 and are subsequently moved to the Tuas Mega Ports, the freed-up space will give rise to more new homes, making the Central Business District (CBD) area livelier and more vibrant at night.
+Newer residential and commercial districts will be built along the coastline, which will stretch over 30km from the waterfront promenade that connects Labrador Park to Gardens by the Bay in Marina South.

-This includes, construction of public housing projects at the mega waterfront development project which analysts expect to be priced near the upper range of the HDB pricing, similar to the prices set by the popular Pinnacle@Duxton.
+This includes construction of public housing projects at the mega waterfront development project, which analysts expect to be priced near the upper range of the HDB pricing, similar to the prices set by the popular Pinnacle@Duxton.
 One of the first expected developments will be situated on the site of the Keppel Club, which will yield around 9,000 units comprising of both public and private housing.

 Additionally, office buildings that have been built or have had their last major refurbishment at least 20 years ago, will get a plot ratio increase of between 25 – 30% under the CBD Incentive Scheme and Strategic Development Incentive Scheme, which is expected to encourage developers to convert ageing offices into hotels and homes.
 Through such policies, the government intends to introduce a broader mix of uses so as to make the CBD not only a place to work, but also a vibrant place to live and play.

-Through the implementation of these rejuvenation policies, the downtown area in years to come, will bear the fruits of the transformation making it more relevant to the varied needs of modern lifestyles of the residents.
+Through the implementation of these rejuvenation policies, the downtown area in years to come will bear the fruits of the transformation, making it more relevant to the varied needs of the modern lifestyles of its residents.
 Moreover, having a good transportation system that enhances connectivity will help to anchor its position as a dynamic 24/7 downtown and global financial hub.

 Listen to our podcast, where we have in-depth discussions on finance topics that matter to you.